26th September 2019

 When experimenting with chemical exfoliants, be careful not to overdo it – because you could quite easily give yourself a chemical burn, which will do more damage to your skin in the long run.
 Experts recommend that drier skin types limit chemical exfoliation to one-to-two times a week, while oilier skin types can get away with using AHAs and BHAs every other day.
 You can also use BHAs as a spot treatment during a break-out.

-Cannabidiol (CBD) is a plant compound derived from hemp, which has gained serious attention in the last few years for its anti-inflammatory and antioxidant properties.
+Cannabidiol (CBD) is a plant compound derived from hemp, which has gained serious attention in the last few years for its soothing and balancing qualities.

-If you’re using a targeted CBD serum, you should see an improvement in any signs of inflammation in a few weeks – such as acne breakouts and redness.
-In the long term (2-4 months) you should notice an improvement in hyperpigmentation, as the antioxidant effects of CBD can give your SPF a boost of protection from UV rays.
+If you’re using a targeted CBD serum, like the Poko Soothing Serum, you should see an improvement in any breakouts and redness in a few weeks.
+The Poko Soothing Serum also contains potent botanicals like tea tree oil and aloe vera to soothe break-outs and kill harmful bacteria quickly.
+In the long term (2-4 months) you should notice your skin has a more even tone, as the antioxidant effects of CBD can give your SPF a boost of protection from UV rays.

 Hyaluronic acid is a sugary compound that is naturally occurring within the skin, however, as we age the skin produces less and less.
 Hyaluronic acid works by pulling moisture out of the air and into the skin and can attract over 1,000 times its own weight in water.